 This one is interesting because it features one of those down-the-road predictions of where radio would be today!
 GroupM made the call, as you’ll read below.
 Sadly for radio, they’ve turned out to be more right than wrong.

-Has radio leadership in commercial, pubic, and Christian radio made prescient and proactive calls in these past four years….or have they mostly sat on the sidelines, watching the game play out in front of them?
+Has radio leadership in commercial, pubic, and Christian radio made prescient and proactive calls in these past four years…or have they mostly sat on the sidelines, watching the game play out in front of them?
 Have they called innovative and forward-thinking plays to gain a strategic edge…or have they played the same game they usually play?
-Have they invested in better talent, coaching, and management…or have they burdened their veteran with more responsibilities and less resources with which to work?
+Have they invested in better talent, coaching, and management…or have they burdened their veterans with more responsibilities and less resources with which to work?

-I hope today’s provides some perspective four years after its “born on date.”
+I hope today’s blog provides some perspective four years after its “born on date.”
 We could all use a little clarity right about now. – FJ

 November 2020